KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws2-html-structure/4view.md

 If the tab opens in another browser, copy the URL and paste it into a new tab in Chrome.
 The reload will automatically happen in Chrome.

 If you get an access warning, click "Allow" to let **atom-live-server** serve the application.

+If you are borrowing a laptop and get an access warning, please contact a member of the Coding & Cockails leadership team for access.
    {% endhint %}

 1. You won't see anything exciting on the page yet, but you should see your title displayed in the page tab.